byuignite-papers/RadLib_paper/submissions/CPC_response_to_reviewers.md

 I could resolve this by adding ARCHIVE DESTINATION line on the c++/CMakeLists.txt file.
 But, then on during "make" my installation was interrupted several times because of missing packages in my Python installation.
 I would strongly recommend that the authors modify the installation instructions to include: a) list of dependencies (i.e., what compilers, what versions of python, what python packages, etc.), b) how to install the dependencies before building RadLib, c) a way to build RadLib with either only C++ or only Python.
 These installation notes do not necessarily need to be in the main manuscript, but they must be in the installation README of the code package.

+	**The CMake build system has been updated such that ARCHIVE DESTINATION is explicitly specified, so that error should no longer occur.
+A build option has been added that makes the Python interface installation optional.
+Note that the C++ source code is required to install the Python interface, so there is no option to build only the Python interface.
+All of this information has been added to the ```README.md``` files located in the root directory and the ```build``` directory along with a more thorough list of software dependencies and required Python packages.**

 2) The library includes PM, one WSGG, and a RCSLW model.
 The authors should clearly indicate the rationale of these choices (i.e., why only these three models) early on in the manuscript.
 Since this is intended for researchers who, presumably, are not experts in radiation modeling, the inclusion of these three models can be misleading.
 One might think that these three models are the most appropriate models for their simulations.